-Under the roof of the Collections Centre, the various collections of the Swiss National Museum, the workshops of our conservators and restorers and our conservation research operations, the object logistics centre, lending department, object registration and photographic studio are brought together.
+Under the roof of the Collections Centre, the various collections of the Swiss National Museum, the workshops of our conservators and restorers, our conservation research operations and the Object Centre are brought together.
 The modern infrastructure enables staff to expertly apply their skills and experience in preserving and maintaining our extensive collections.
 A seminar room and work spaces are available for Collections Centre guests.

 The Swiss National Museum’s Collections Centre commenced operations in 2007.
 The Centre has fundamentally changed the way our collections are managed and maintained, and the cooperation within the group of museums.
 A new style of collaboration transcending the boundaries of the separate departments and the various establishments of the museum group has been ushered in.
 Bringing the different departments together under one roof has enabled us to completely reorganise the workflows and processes within the Collections Centre and the National Museum, and a new level of professionalism has been achieved.
 The architectural, technical and operational infrastructure that was envisaged, planned and implemented is at the centre of this new era of museum cooperation, and provides the foundation for all our activities.